patternfly/patternfly/UPGRADE-GUIDE.md

 - `--pf-c-backdrop--BackdropFilter`

 ### Breadcrumb
-- Added word-break, display link and icon inline, move divider [(#2916)](https://github.com/patternfly/patternfly/pull/2916)
+- Added word-break to items and made the display link and icon inline for smaller viewports [(#2916)](https://github.com/patternfly/patternfly/pull/2916)
-- Removed hover, active, focus, and disabled from workspace [(#2975)](https://github.com/patternfly/patternfly/pull/2975)
+- Removed hover, active, focus, and disabled modifers [(#2975)](https://github.com/patternfly/patternfly/pull/2975)
-- Made redhat font default, add opt-in for overpass [(#2955)](https://github.com/patternfly/patternfly/pull/2955)

 Updated markup:
-- Any reference to the divider element `.pf-c-breadcrumb__item-divider` will need to be moved in the markup to come before the breadcrumb link element `.pf-c-breadcrumb__link` instead of after it.
+- In the markup, move any reference to the divider element `.pf-c-breadcrumb__item-divider` so that is comes before the breadcrumb link element `.pf-c-breadcrumb__link` instead of after it.

 Updated CSS:
 - The text will now break if there is a long string in an item link that is wider than the viewport.